xiaoxixiaxx/FinalEssay/README.md

 * The data comes from [data.seattle.gov](https://data.seattle.gov/dataset/Collisions/nuam-5pkc)
 * Publisher: Seattle IT
 * Dataset Owner: Seattle City GIS Program
 * Data processing: Use Python to grab the available data we need from raw data, such as all data about car crash information from 2018 to 2020.
-Use QGIS to convert the available data into shapefile types and generate tile layers of raster format, such as basemaps and heatmaps.
+Use QGIS and SQL filtering to convert the available data into shapefile types and generate tile layers of raster format, such as basemaps and heatmaps.
 * Data Format：CSV format, Shapefile format, raster format.

 ## Systematic architecture